Kiwiengr/Arduino-Font-Pal-Project/README.md

 (iii) Letters in common between font-enhanced words come at no additional CGRAM cost.

-(iv) Although CGRAM limits unique custom characters (CCs) to eight, they can be repeated up to the size of the display (a 2x20 LCD can display as many as 40 CCs).
+(iv) Although CGRAM limits unique custom characters (CCs) to eight, they can be repeated up to the size of the display (e.g., 32 CCs for a 16x2 LCD, 40 for a 20x2 LCD, or 80 for a 20x4 LCD).

 (v) Eight CCs are sufficient to code multi-channel vertical bar graphs with 16 steps and horizontal bar graphs with up to 100 steps.

-(vi) Sometimes, it's feasible to design multi-character CCs to hide the one-pixel gap between LCD characters and LCD rows (Okaya and many similar 2x16 or 2x20 LCDs have this feature).
-Examples of this are provided in the bargraph font.
+(vi) Sometimes, it's feasible to design multi-character CCs that hide the one-pixel gap between LCD characters and rows by including a mid-character gap in the CCs.
+Examples of this are provided in the bar-graph font.
+(Okaya and many similar 16x2 or 20x2 LCDs have a one-pixel gap between rows and columns).

+(vii) Multi-character CCs will often look better if the one-pixel row/column gaps are added in the bitmap editor to preserve the geometry.
+This makes multi-character CCs look like they are being viewed through 1-pixel grid lines spaced five pixels horizontally and eight vertically.
+(Okaya and many similar 16x2 or 20x2 LCDs have a one-pixel gap between rows and columns).

-(vii) Use the "#" and "@" error flags to help you design screen layouts free from CGRAM overflow and font errors.
+(viii) Use the "#" and "@" error flags to help you design screen layouts free from CGRAM overflow and font errors.

 ## NOTES:
 During this development, I discovered that Arduino variables of type String and built-in functions that process them often have a problem with bytes or characters with the value 0x00, i.e., byte(0).
 This is a carry-over from the C (and C++) use of the \0 null character (0x00), the end-of-string marker in traditional C-strings, and even though the relatively new String type does not use such markers, my attempts to print Strings containing 0x00 sometimes had problems.
 Perhaps the Hitachi HD44780 designers already anticipated this problem because, to their credit, they arranged for a set of shadow addresses, allowing us to access those same eight CC bitmap locations in the chip's CGRAM at 0x00-0x07 or 0x08-0x0f (BTW, that OR is an inclusive-OR).
 Therefore, where it matters in this program, we number the HD44780 LCD controller's CGRAM locations from 0x08 to 0x0f (8 to 15).
 However, because no such duplicate addressing exists for the various arrays, all of which start at index 0, make sure to add 8 to all zero-relative custom character (CC) CGRAM pointer values when assembling a 'scene' (a name used here to describe an LCD that is made up of two or more small Strings that are assembled into the screenImage String being written to the LCD.